TLINDEN/valpass/README.md

 the `Tr0ub4dor&3` password of the comic as pretty good, while in reality it's not!
 You might remedy this problem with a longer mandatory password length.
-But zhe harsh reality is, that people still use such passwords.
+But the harsh reality is that people still use such passwords.

 ### Compression